Advertisement

 05 Who Should (and Shouldn't) Nap

-• Had a short night and need to function today
+• Had a bad night and need to get through today in one piece

-• Need peak performance for a specific task
+• Need sharp performance for something specific this afternoon

-• Have insomnia or difficulty falling asleep at night
+• Have insomnia or regularly struggle to fall asleep at night

-• Are trying to reset a broken sleep schedule
+• Are actively trying to reset a broken sleep schedule

 06 How to Nap Effectively